 - Joint Contracts Tribunal (JCT): Extensively used on building projects in the U.K. and internationally

 - Bespoke forms of contract: Generally drafted by clients' legal representatives

-When a loss first occurs, it is a common and important practice for quantity surveyors to identify and prioritize potential risks, should they occur.
-Our experts assess and rate risks in terms of their likely impact (with respect to time and cost) and their probability of occurring and begin by helping mitigate those risks with the highest impact and probability.
+When a loss first occurs, it is a common and important practise for quantity surveyors to identify and prioritize potential risks, should they occur.
+Our experts assess and rate risks in terms of their likely impact with respect to time and cost and their probability of occurring.
+Then, our experts will begin by helping mitigate risks with the highest impact and probability.

 Our mitigation capabilities include:

-- Tolerating Risks: If risks are unable to be treated or transferred, they will be included on the risk register, budgeted, and monitored through the construction period
+- Tolerating risks: If risks are unable to be treated or transferred, they will be included on the risk register, budgeted, and monitored throughout the construction period